zaferhuzmeli/zaferhuzmeli/README.md

 I'm Zafer Huzmeli (Zachary) graduated from Bahcesehir University majored in Software Engineering.

-- 🔭 I’m currently working on PHP, JS, CSS
+- 🔭 I’m currently working on PHP, JS(ReactJS), CSS

 - 🌱 I’m currently learning Typescript with React, Devops tools, .Net Core to be Project Manager in the future.